Logrolling (sport)

-Log rolling, sometimes called birling, is a sport involving two competitors, each on one end of a free-floating log in a body of water.
+Log rolling, sometimes called birling, is a sparring sport involving two competitors, each on one end of a free-floating log in a body of water.
 The athletes battle to stay on the log by sprinting, kicking the log, and using a variety of techniques as they attempt to cause the opponent to fall off.

 Log sizes

 There are four different sizes of logs currently used in competitions, though there are many other custom sizes used in training.
 Each log size has a unique number and color associated with it.
 In the United States, the dimensions of the logs are standardized by the United States Log Rolling Association (USLRA) while CAN-LOG (Canadian Logger Sports Association) standardizes the sizes in Canada.